JiajunChern/JiajunChern/README.md

 ### 🌱 About Me

-- I'm a master's student at Hunan University.
+- I obtained my master degree in 2025 from Hunan University.
-- I'm looking for a job in software development.
+- I'm seeking the role that will level me up.